klausbegnis/AttitudeEstimationExam/README.md

 ```console
 AttitudeEstimationExam.exe .\logs\attitude_exam.log out
 ```

 All this commands will work properly, if no arguments are used, the application will inform the user about it, and assist with the needed command.
+The first example it's not recommended, once it will overwrite the `auto_out.log` file, leading to loss of data from previous estimations.

+## Results

+The file named `auto_out.log` has the output from the program's execution and contains the data needed for the exam.